xdmushui/partner-center-sdk/develop/get-a-customer-subscription-usage-summary.md

 ---
 title: Get usage summary for customer's subscription
-description: You can get a subscription usage summary of a specific Azure service or resource during the current billing period. ms.assetid: ms.date: 10/11/2019 ms.localizationpriority: medium
+description: You can use the SubscriptionUsageSummary resource to get a subscription usage summary of a specific Azure service or resource during the current billing period. ms.assetid: ms.date: 10/23/2019 ms.localizationpriority: medium
 ---